jasonwoodard/orbit/README.md

 # ORBIT — Our Rotation, Both In Turn

-A fortnightly custody/parenting rotation, plus a calendar feed that keeps it visible without anyone having to remember it.
+A fortnightly lead parent rotation, plus a calendar feed that keeps it visible without anyone having to remember it.

 ---